 School Self Evaluation

 St. Brigid’s Primary School, The Coombe is an inner city DEIS Band 1 school, co-educational to first class and girls from 2nd to sixth class.
-There are 20 teachers and 260 children in this school.
-We have a number of programmes operating in the school, e.g. Early Start, First Steps, Ready Set Go Maths, Mata sa Rang, Reading Recovery, Power Hour, Fun Friends and a homework club.
+There are 22 teachers and 290 children in this school.
+We have a number of programmes operating in the school, e.g. Early Start, First Steps, Ready Set Go Maths, Mata sa Rang, Reading Recovery, Power Hour, Fun Friends and an after school club.

 The focus of the evaluation

-We have undertaken a school self-evaluation of teaching and learning in the area of Mathematics.
+We have undertaken a school self-evaluation of teaching and learning in the area of Literacy.
 This report summarises the strengths that were identified and the areas that have been prioritised for improvement.

 Summary of school self-evaluation findings